plgodin/dinosaur/BLUEPRINT.md

 - **Dynamic Content**: Each activity is described by a short, AI-generated text and accompanied by a unique, AI-generated image.
 - **Visual Consistency**: To ensure the dinosaur looks consistent across all images, we will use a "DNA Prompt."
 This is a detailed descriptive text of the dinosaur's appearance (e.g., "A friendly T-Rex, chartreuse green with darker forest green stripes, big amber eyes...") that is prepended to every image generation request.
 - **Time-Awareness**: Activities will be contextually appropriate for the time of day, day of the week, and special occasions like the user's birthday or holidays.
+- **Weather-Awareness**: Activities react to local weather conditions when notable (storms, extreme temperatures, etc.).
+Normal weather remains "AI-invisible" to avoid over-indexing on weather data.
+- **Friend Interactions**: Charlie has a triceratops friend who appears probabilistically in ambient and play activities.
+The probability increases the longer it's been since their last interaction, following the formula (N+1)*0.1 where N is the number of activities since they last met.

 ### 2.3.
 User Interaction